-In the morning we set off early along the Great North Road to our next stop, the dynamic mega-city of Johannesburg.
+In the morning we set off early along the Great North Road to our next stop, the dynamic city of Johannesburg.

-Our rewarding game drives in this massive wildlife area are followed by a relaxing night at the safari camp inside the private concession area of Kruger.
+Our rewarding game drive in this massive wildlife area is followed by a relaxing night at the safari camp inside Kruger.

-Today we set off on an early morning bush walk in the world-renowned Kruger National Park.
-Our guided nature walk is ideal for getting a closer look at the plants, smaller creatures and signs of animal life.
-Walking in the bush is also an exhilarating experience as you may come across big game at any moment.
+This morning we get up bright and early for a bush walk in Kruger Park.
+Venturing into the bush on foot provides a closer look at the plants, smaller creatures and signs of animal life.
+Walking in the bush is also an exhilarating experience as we may come across big game at any moment.

-After our last game drive, we exit Kruger and travel back to the vibrant city of Johannesburg where this affordable Delta & Kruger Safari comes to an end.
-Most tour groups choose to enjoy dinner together this evening at our post-tour lodge which offers a traditional braai (barbecue) that can be booked through your guide.
+This affordable Delta & Kruger Safari comes to an end when we arrive back in Johannesburg.
+Most tour groups choose to enjoy dinner together at the post-tour lodge, which offers a traditional braai (barbecue) that can be booked through your guide on day 12.